Have you been able to digest this recent news – ecommerce sales exceeded $1 trillion in 2012?

 And let’s face it: Responsive design might be the Holy Grail for many, but it can’t eclipse the way a separate mobile site deals with the large amount of user interactions that’s inherent to an ecommerce site.

 Amazon, eBay and Walmart, all use the separate mobile site strategy.

 Google understands that responsive design is not the be all and end all:

 “If responsive design is not the best option to serve your users, Google supports having your content being served using different HTML.
 The different HTML can be on the same URL or on different URLs, and Googlebot can handle both setups appropriately if you follow our recommendations.”

-Then, of course, there is mobile app strategy that helps you provide even better shopping experience and where you can choose among native, web and hybrid approaches.
+Then, of course, there is a mobile app strategy that helps you provide an even better shopping experience and where you can choose among native, web, and hybrid approaches.
 Mobile apps, especially native ones, are very expensive, so going for one for your ecommerce store makes sense only when you know that you can cover up with a great ROI.
-Many ecommerce players, including Amazon, eBay and Walmart, are leveraging both mobile app and mobile design strategies.
+Many ecommerce players, including Amazon, eBay, and Walmart, are leveraging both mobile app and mobile design strategies.